 Speaking of that visor, you'll be able to flip it up for moments you need to temporarily jump back into the real world.
 HTC also says the pictured headphones are detachable, should you prefer to switch in your own.

 Since we published this story, HTC has revealed that the Cosmos will have a combined resolution of 2880 x 1700, which is 88% higher than the original Vive headset and slightly more than the Vive Pro, which sports a resolution of 2880 x 1600.

 HTC also says games will run at a 90 frames per second, and that its RGB panels, which use subpixels for improved clarity, will reduce the screen door effect that plagues some headsets.

 What's clear is that HTC isn't skimping on the tech; the Cosmos will require a PC to run, although HTC has vaguely hinted at the possibility of being able to run the headset off a mobile device.
 This is a premium, high-end system to compete with the best of the best.

-HTC did underline that this is a brand new product line, and it's not meant to replace the Vive Pro, which is still the most technologically advanced headset in its arsenal.
+HTC has previously said the Cosmos is a brand new product line, and it's not meant to replace the Vive Pro, which is still the most technologically advanced headset in its arsenal.